A week in the life of a Kitchen Refresh franchisee

 It's Your Life, Kitchen Refresh can make it more rewarding.

 There is one common theme among Kitchen Refresh franchisees: They feel their life is more rewarding.
-If you have an interior design background, Kitchen Refresh provides an income source to greatly enhance your existing interior design business, or it provides the option to make the leap from an interior design employee to interior design owner of your own business.
-If you have a carpentry background and already own your own handyman or carpentry business, Kitchen Refresh provides a strong income stream to greatly enhance your existing arsenal of carpentry services, or it provides the option to make the leap from carpentry employee to franchise owner.
+If you have an interior design background, Kitchen Refresh has the potential to provide an income source to enhance your existing interior design business, or the option to make the leap from an interior design employee to interior design owner of your own business.
+If you have a carpentry background and already own your own handyman or carpentry business, Kitchen Refresh can potentially provide a strong income stream to enhance your existing arsenal of carpentry services, or it provides the option to make the leap from carpentry employee to franchise owner.

-Either way, Kitchen Refresh provides the systems and resources to give you a successful, flexible, independent lifestyle you’ve been seeking.
+Either way, Kitchen Refresh provides the systems and resources to give you the potential successful, flexible, independent lifestyle you’ve been seeking.